Jujure/juju.re/jujure/content/writeups/fcsc_2024/svartalfheim.md

 This relocation will take the `value` of symbol `0x1`, add the reloc `addend` value, and store the result at the relocation `addr`

-So it looks like some sort of `add mem, reg, imm` instruction, considering symbols as registers.
+So it looks like some sorts of `add mem, reg, imm` instruction, considering symbols as registers.

 I'll do the third relocation and we will have the whole instruction set: